 To be the leading advocate of Corporate Governance in Malaysia.

 - To facilitate the adoption of Corporate Governance best practices

 - To be a leading organisation for corporate governance development and promotion of awareness and best practices for all corporate stakeholders.

 - To establish linkages and networking with leading international corporate governance organisations, to collaborate with relevant authorities and regulatory agencies.

 - To be independent and impartial in providing input or information to enhance the performance of corporate entities to intended investors, from within and outside Malaysia.

 Members' involvement in MICG fosters wider respect for and trust of good corporate governance and the adoption of best practices.

-The primary role and responsibility of the MICG Board of Governors (BoG) is the furtherance of MICG’s objectives which include the following:
+The primary role and responsibility of the MICG BoG is the furtherance of MICG’s objectives which include the following: